softwarewolves/softwarewolves-doc/README.md

 - Bring your computer
-- A xmpp client like Pidgin, Adium, etc.
+- A chat client that supports xmpp, such as Pidgin, Adium, etc.
 - A development environment, preferably for Java, .Net, Ruby or Node.js as we provide a basic bot to start from in these technologies.
 Prior knowledge of xmpp is not required!